antodiazcano/bayesian-nn/README.md

 ## Functionalities

 One function is created to check the distribution of the model predictions given an input and another one  is created to visualize the $\mu$ and $\sigma$ values of the parameters of the model.
-They will serve as sanity checks (for example, we can see if the mean and std of the parameters are distributed approximately like the prior, a $N(0, 0.1)$ ):
+They will serve as sanity checks.
+For example, we can see if the mean and std of the parameters are distributed approximately like the prior, a $N(0, 0.1)$:

 <p align="center">
   <img src="images/histogram_predictions.png"/>